 I remain open to being talked out of my opinions.
 But, after months of thinking about this.
 I’m convinced this is the best name *I* can come up with.
 So I’m leaving it here to provide an opportunity for you to talk me out of it.

 Presuming it stands, I will build “infrastructure” to actually begin the project; a domain name, web site, google group for discussion, etc.

 WHERE IS THE DISCUSSION?
 HOW DOES ONE CONTRIBUTE?

 I’m glad you asked.
-There is a Google Group
+There is a dedicated forum in the Parkour Forum

 As things get discussed, concensus is reached or decisions are made, things will find there way here to this web site.